 Public hearings are a portion of a meeting meant to invite public input on a specific item, and will have their own notices posted on this site (as well as published in an Alger County newspaper).

 Who can serve on the Planning Commission?

 Any resident of the township.
-If you are interested in serving, please write a letter of interest to the Onota Township Board; PO Box 100; Deerton, MI 49822.
-If there are no openings, your letter will be kept for contact when a position opens, so please include your contact information.
+If you are interested in serving, please write a letter of interest to the Onota Township Board, PO Box 100 Deerton, MI 49822.
+If there are no open positions, your letter will kept on file (for 1 year) for an opening, so please include your contact information.

 Notice: Vacation Rentals (rented for 14 days or less) are permitted only in the Town Development zoning districts (map) within Onota Township.
 Please check on zoning requirements before beginning any such business activity, new property use and/or construction to avoid potential violation of the Township Zoning Ordinance.

 The Township Zoning Administrator, Mike Tietjen, can be contacted via phone (906 573-3333) or email (mike.tietjen at gmail.com).
 He provides information and support related to the Zoning Ordinance.

 What is zoning?

 Zoning is related to land use planning, however its central purpose is to regulate land use in the township.
 As an enforcement tool, it provides a process that either permits or prohibits varying land uses.
 The districts (Residential, Lakeshore & River, Town Development, Timber Production, Resource Production, Industrial) are defined in the zoning ordinance.

 When do I apply for a zoning permit?
 How?